 Faced with, New Port Richey city officials are proposing nearly doubling stormwater fees and hiking street light fees in upcoming fiscal year 2013.
 So the city is having a couple meetings to discuss the hikes.

 The revenues of the city’s streetlighting and stormwater utilities have fallen short of meeting expenses over the past several years.
 An important reason to make the utilities break even is to reduce strains on the city’s general fund, which pays for police, fire rescue, parks and recreation, library and other services.
 The streetlight utility is part of the general fund.

 Both residential and commercial properties are charged these fees.

-The city’s debt-plagued redevelopment fund, which in the past subsidized the general fund, is projected to be out of cash in fiscal year 2014 and will require infusions of general fund money to pay what it owes.
+The city’s debt-plagued redevelopment fund, which in the past subsidized the general fund, and will require infusions of general fund money to pay what it owes.

 "Without these increases, the City’s General Fund...would be liable for $1.9 million in additional costs over the next five years that it simply cannot afford to bear," city finance director Doug Haag wrote in a press release.
 "Fee increases of any kind are never popular for anyone; however, in this situation it is essential to preserve the short and long term financial stability of the City of New Port Richey."

 The new rates approved this year would stay in effect through at least 2017, according to Haag.